Introduction

 Does GroupDocs.Signature support verification of multiple signatures within a single document?

 Yes, GroupDocs.Signature can verify multiple digital signatures within a single document and provide detailed results for each signature.
+The VerificationResult object contains separate collections for succeeded and failed signatures, so you can see exactly which signatures passed and which failed (and why).

 Is it possible to verify signatures created with certificates from different certificate authorities?

 Yes, GroupDocs.Signature supports verification of signatures created with certificates from different certificate authorities, as long as they are in the trusted certificate chain.
+You can create a list of verification options, each with a different certificate, and verify them all in a single call.